FHantke/brave-browser-wiki/Rewards.md

 # Flags
 This are flags that you can use for rewards.
-Flags can help you out testing things out, so that you don't need to wait that long or switch between things.
+Flags can help you out testing things, so that you don't need to wait that long or switch between things.

 ### How to run it